 With the performance of agriculture affected by extreme weather events, growth in 2017 was largely supported by expansion in other key sectors.

-On the back of a number of a number of large-scale public works projects and increased private investment, the construction sector grew by 7.9% in the first half of 2017.
+On the back of a number of large-scale public works projects and increased private investment, the construction sector grew by 7.9% in the first half of 2017.
 This rate was similar to that seen in mining and quarrying, which expanded by 7.8%, while the transport and storage, and manufacturing sectors grew by 4.9% and 2.5%, respectively.

 Political uncertainty impacts economic forecasts